liferay/liferay-central-test-2/README.markdown

 Liferay Portal, its plugins, and/or any of the other supporting technologies from their respective repositories.

-## Quick start
+## Quick Start

 To get up and running quickly, *download* a [pre-built Liferay release](http://liferay.com/downloads) and follow the [Quick Start](http://liferay.com/quick-start) instructions.

-If you wish to *build* core Liferay or its plugins yourself, read the [CONTRIBUTING guide](https://github.com/liferay/liferay-portal/blob/master/CONTRIBUTING.markdown).
+If you wish to *build* core Liferay or its plugins, read the [CONTRIBUTING guide](https://github.com/liferay/liferay-portal/blob/master/CONTRIBUTING.markdown).
-It includes details on cloning the repositories and building the software.
+It includes details on using the repositories and building the software.

 ## Versioning